 Help Desk Startups are on the cutting edge of technology, leveraging AI and more to make a once costly strategy into a revenue generating well-oiled machine.
 However to truly understand why these changes have taken shape, let’s dig into the interesting history of Customer Service, Outsourcing, and the Help Desk Startups that are disrupting how businesses normally engage with cusotmers.

 In the 1950’s, consumerism was at an all-time high, the soldiers were home and babies were booming.
-Neighborhoods sprang up and demand for family-oriented-friendly homes were at its peak.
-Households were transformed and standardized as the quality of life for the growing middle class generated demand for entertainment, kitchenware, home appliances.
+Neighborhoods sprang up and demand for family-friendly homes was at its peak.
+Household items, food, and more needed to be prepared and delivered quickly and efficiently.
 Pre-war brands that survived the Great Depression were now the only manufacturers in their respective industries with little else competition.
-If you wanted a refrigerator, a toaster, a television, you only had a few brands to choose from, with some companies conglomerating multiple industries into their umbrella of products.
+If you wanted a refrigerator, a toaster, a television, you only had a few to choose from, with some companies conglomerating multiple industries into their umbrella of products.

 Satisfying a customer was not a direct strategy for these brands.
 If your TV broke, there really wasn’t much you could do.
 They know that despite how upset a customer might become, there wasn’t much recourse, as their only choice was to continue purchasing from the same supplier.